Skip to Content

 • Prepare the stock: In a large pot add the turkey giblets and/or wings, the onion, the parsley and the bay leaf.
 Add enough water to cover and bring to a boil.

 Once it comes to a boil, turn down the heat and simmer for 1-2 hours.
+Check occasionally and add more water to cover ingredients if necessary.

-giblets and neck of turkey, 1/2 Medium onion, 1 Cup parsley sprigs, 1 bay leaf, 4-6 Cups water
+giblets and neck of turkey, 1/2 medium onion, 1 cup parsley sprigs, 1 bay leaf, 4-6 cups water

-6 Tablespoons butter, 2 Tablespoons fresh sage, 2 shallots
+6 tablespoons butter, 2 tablespoons fresh sage, 2 shallots

 • Make the roux: add the flour and a few tablespoons warm water to a small jar with a secure lid.
 Shake it until it is a thoroughly mixed liquid.
-Whisk the roux into the shallot-sage butter using a wire whip.
+Over medium heat, whisk the roux into the skillet with the shallot-sage butter.

-Add the stock to the pan and heat everything over medium-high heat, whisking continuously to prevent lumping.
+Slowly add the strained stock to the pan over medium heat, while whisking continuously to prevent lumping (a wire whisk works well for this).
 This takes about 5 minutes or until your base is thickened to your preference.
-Taste and add a little salt and pepper.

 Allow it to cool and then refrigerate until ready to use (can be stored up to 3 days).
 Bring to room temperature on the day you plan to use it.

-3 Tablespoons all purpose flour
+3 tablespoons all purpose flour

-• On the day of the feast, after roasting the turkey, remove the turkey from the roasting pan and strain the liquid into a a measuring cup or a gravy separator to separate the juices from the fat.
+• Make the gravy: On the day of the feast, after roasting the turkey, remove the turkey from the roasting pan to a large platter and tent with aluminum foil.

-If needed, thin the gravy with the reserve juices that you separated from the fat.
 Taste and season with salt and pepper.
 Serve warm.

-4 Cups homemade base stock, pan drippings from a roasted turkey
+4 cups homemade base stock, pan drippings from a roasted turkey

 Notes